ms2data/ms2-quick-start/README.md

 - Common views and reusable queries
 - Descriptions and documentation

-For more information on how Malloy dimensions, measurres, joins, views, etc. work, see the [Malloy documentation](https://malloydata.dev/documentation).
+For more information on how Malloy dimensions, measurres, joins, views, etc. work, see the [Malloy documentation →](https://malloydata.dev/documentation)

+> [!WARNING]
-> [!WARNING] Please note MS2 is an early-stage product and the copilot is not yet fully trained.
+> Please note MS2 is an early-stage product and the copilot is not yet fully trained.
 We expect to make substantial improvements to the copilot in the coming months.
 If any syntax errors remain, fix them manually before proceeding.

 ### Review & Adjust